Economics is the study of the allocation of scare resources between competing uses

 Ashbourne students examine everyday events and activities and discuss how and why they are shaped by economics.
 This helps them see the practical impact of economics and enables them to develop a theoretical understanding of the subject too.
 They are encouraged to keep up to date with current affairs to provide depth to their studies and are given plenty of exam practice to help them achieve the best results.

-Over the course students become more adept at analysing the world around them, articulating their own views and building the skills to make better decisions for themselves.
+Over the course students become more adept at analysing the world around them, articulating their own views and developing the skills to make better decisions for themselves.

 Why study Economics?

-Whether you have just bought a Gucci bag for half price, received ‘free’ healthcare from the NHS, borrowed £10 off your friend for lunch or have just launched your own app that will make you a millionaire, you are part of the global economic system.
+Whether you have just bought a Gucci bag for half price, received ‘free’ healthcare from the NHS, borrowed £10 from your friend or have just launched your own app that will make you a millionaire, you are part of the global economic system.

-Studying Economics will help you understand why prices fluctuate, where your taxes go, how government legislation can push people to change their spending habits (or not), why some companies dominate their market, how global or societal changes like climate change and ageing can have an impact on a country’s economy, why people fight for resources and why certain economies grow faster than others.
+Studying Economics will help you understand why prices fluctuate, where taxes go, how government legislation can push people to change their spending habits (or not), why some companies dominate their market, how global or societal changes like climate change and ageing can have an impact on a country’s economy, why people fight for resources and why certain economies grow faster than others.

-You will also learn how to analyse complex issues, create strategies, monitor the political climate, understand commercial incentives, problem solve, interpret statistics and data, explain your ideas clearly and be ready for any eventuality – all highly desirable and transferable skills.
+You will also learn how to analyse complex issues, think strategically, monitor the political climate, understand commercial incentives, problem solve, interpret statistics and data, explain your ideas clearly and be ready for any eventuality – all highly desirable and transferable skills.

 Which syllabus do we follow?